 Finishing Work Early: (Personal Classroom Policy)

-Students retreat to the "Math Lounge," which holds several items on which they may work should they finish their rotation early.
+Students choose an activity from several approved items on which they may work should they finish their rotation early.
 Students should not have to ask the teacher, "What do I do now?"
 It is expected each student go immediately to this area when finished with their work rotation, and clean up after themselves when it is time to move on.
 Students should never sit and just "chat" with their partner when finished with an activity.

 Using Technology: (District Policy)

 Students are NOT allowed the use of their phones or any other device from home unless specifically directed by the teacher.
 I will let students know when they may bring their own devices into class the day before they are needed.
+ALL PHONES/DEVICES MUST REMAIN IN BACKPACKS, LOCKED IN LOCKERS ALL DAY unless otherwise requested by the teacher.
 Otherwise, technology will be provided by the school.
 Students will sign an "Acceptable Use Policy" paper to ensure their understanding on the expectations that come with technology use in class.
 Off task technology use will not be accepted, and the student may lose their privilege to work with said technology in class.
 At any point we are using wifi, students are required to log in to the MISD wifi for classroom use.
 Students will be reminded specifically of the requirements.
-Shold they not follow the directions given, consequences can follow.
+Should they not follow the directions given, consequences can follow.

 LATE Work: (District Policy)